ComputeCanada/magic_castle/docs/README.md

 ### 10.14 Expand a volume

 Volumes defined in the `volumes` map can be expanded at will.
-To enable online extension of a volume, add `autoresize = true` to its specs map.
+To enable online extension of a volume, add `enable_resize = true` to its specs map.
 You can then increase the size at will.
 The corresponding volume will be expanded by the cloud provider and the filesystem will be extended by Puppet.